6. ON MARVIN HARRIS

 The "infrastructural determinism" theory of Harris awarded priority to material factors, as distinct from mental life, conceived as superstructural.
 Ecology here relates to the infrastructure.
 Harris did grasp the importance of ecology, a point in his favour.
 Obviously, human excesses will deplete an environment; the reasons today for eco-damage are basically human greed and overpopulation.
 Differentiating between viable ideas and problem ideas is a necessary undertaking.
 Cultural materialism may be one of the problem sets, being too rigid in formulation.

 The polemical research strategy of Marvin Harris is sometimes described as a form of neo-materialism.
 He was careful to repudiate new wave Marxists.
 Cultural materialism claimed both David Hume and Karl Marx as predecessors.
 However, Harris pruned Marxist tenets to a more empirical context.
 He insisted upon an “operationalised” vocabulary that pursued accuracy in definition.
 He attacked Freudian psychodynamics, the sociobiology of Edward O. Wilson, dialectical materialism, structural Marxism, “cognitive idealism,” and structuralism.
 Harris was very notably in opposition to the French structural anthropologist Claude Levi-Strauss (1908-2009), whom he tended to deride.
 Harris also stressed a behaviorist approach in contrast to “phenomenology," which he identified with Carlos Castaneda (1925-1998).

 The eminent British anthropologist Sir Edmund Leach (1910-1989) penned a review of Cultural Materialism.
 He accused Harris of a vulgar materialism.
-The Leach criticism was in sympathy with Claude Levi-Strauss, who was a major target of Harris.
+The Leach criticism was in sympathy with Claude Levi-Strauss, a major target of Harris.
 Cf. Levi-Strauss, Structural Anthropology (2 vols, 1963-76).
-Even Leach defined the outstanding characteristic of the writing of Levi-Strauss in terms of: "It is difficult to understand."
+Even Leach defined the outstanding characteristic of the Levi-Strauss output in terms of: "It is difficult to understand."
 The structuralist theme of "savage mind" can easily create confusions.
 Cf. Leach, Claude Levi-Strauss (1974).